 Ardagh Community Trust (ACT) is a charity run by local volunteers.

-The Café on the Common is a social enterprise which generates income to help pay for the running costs of the Ardagh site, while the Trust continues to fundraise for the costs of capital improvements to the sports courts and leisure facilities, public gardens and environmental improvements.
+The Café on the Common and Community Plant Nursery are social enterprises which generate income to help pay for the running costs of the Ardagh site, while the Trust continues to fundraise for the costs of capital improvements to the sports courts and leisure facilities, public gardens and environmental improvements.
 We are committed to sustainable operations and to increasing our positive social and environmental impact.

 Ardagh Community Trust has a board of trustees responsible for controlling the work, management and administration of the charity on behalf of its beneficiaries.
 More information about the charity can be found on the Charity Commission for England and Wales website: https://register-of-charities.charitycommission.gov.uk/charity-search/-/charity-details/5098468/charity-overview